(Download by clicking on pdf button at end.)

 “Everything is connected to everything else.”

-“The windows in our homes are just as much a part of our ecosystem as the native trees we plant.”
+“The windows in our homes and cats in our yards are just as much a part of our ecosystem as the native trees we plant.”

 The Challenge Bird-friendly backyard programs must succeed.
 They are the best option for increasing bird populations on a yard-by-yard scale.
-Bird-friendly programs will fail, however, if they do not start by protecting birds against what is killing birds in yards — unprotected windows.
-We must recognize that windows are part of the backyard ecosystem.
-If we do not, the gains in bird population from bird-friendly backyards will be negated by bird deaths hitting windows.
+Bird-friendly programs will fail, however, if they do not start by protecting birds against what is killing birds in yards — unprotected windows and free roaming cats.
+We must recognize that windows and cats are part of the backyard ecosystem.
+If we do not, the gains in bird population from bird-friendly backyards will be negated by bird deaths hitting windows and cat predation.

-The Solution Building a bird-friendly backyard must begin by removing what is killing birds in that yard. – unprotected windows.
+The Solution Building a bird-friendly backyard must begin by removing what is killing birds in that yard. – unprotected windows and free roaming cats.
 We have “to plug the drain before you can fill the tub.”

-Not Optional, Essential Because window strike deaths “drain the tub” they cannot be one of a list of “good ideas” for homeowners.
+Not Optional, Essential Because window strike deaths and cat predation “drain the tub” they cannot be one of a list of “good ideas” for homeowners.
 They must be step“# 1” – a required element of any successful avian centered native plant promotion program.

 Small but critical gains, offset by small deadly losses Promoting native plants is based on sound scientific premises.
-The landmark research by Narango and Tallamy showed that if the native plant levels are above 70%, the ecosystem can produce a 20% increase in nestlings and achieve a sustainable population rate.
-That increase, however, is only about 2 nestlings more per nest.( Narango, Tallamy, 2018) Since the number of additional nestlings is small, window strike deaths (average 2-3 deaths per home annually), will negate the increased nestling production.(More detailed discussion attached.)
+The landmark research by Narango, Tallamy and Marra showed that if the native plant levels are above 70%, the ecosystem can produce a 20% increase in nestlings and achieve a sustainable population rate.
+That increase, however, is only about 2 nestlings more per nest.( Narango, Tallamy, 2018) Since the number of additional nestlings is small, window strike deaths alone (average 2-3 deaths per home annually), will negate the increased nestling production.(More detailed discussion below “Background.)
+Cat predation simply magnifies the problem.

 Science Based Solutions Are Available.
-Fortunately decades of research show us how to “plug the drain”. https://www.muhlenberg.edu/academics/biology/faculty/klem/aco/Bird-window.html The available scientifically validated bird window strike prevention systems are described in the “Consumer Guide to Window Strike prevention.” https://birdfriendlyyards.net/consumerguide/ The very popular window alert type systems are ineffective as normally applied.
+Fortunately decades of research show us how to “plug the drain”. https://www.muhlenberg.edu/academics/biology/faculty/klem/aco/Bird-window.html The available scientifically validated bird window strike prevention systems are described in the “Consumer Guide to Window Strike prevention.” https://birdfriendlyyards.net/consumerguide/ The very popular window alert type systems are dangerous for birds because are ineffective if applied as recommended. https://birdfriendlyyards.net/2021/06/23/badforbirds/

 The analysis is written by a retired attorney who is both a native plant and a window strike prevention advocate.
 Direct comments to jimcubie1 at gmail.com.